 Hutchinson’s Newfoundland Directory, 1864-1865

 Another John Andrews buried in St. Luke’s cemetery Port de Grave in 1894, born c 1816, might have been a candidate for Robert’s brother John, even though his birth date does not agree with Mona Petten’s estimate; however, his Will of 1897 indicates that he was from Harbour Grace.

-The Port de Grave information is somewhat confusing (issue with duplicate names again) but one or both of these Williams may be the Williams who died in the early 1840s (~25 years later).
-In 1817 there was no reference to Robert who was cited as the father of William of the 1844 Will (unless the ending for entry #110 is son Rob) and the only Johns in 1817 were in Bareneed.
-It is possible that the John and Robert who were the fathers references in the 1844 Will had died by 1817 or they may have lived elsewhere; for example, John father of William may have been John Sr. from Bareneed.
+The Port de Grave information is somewhat confusing (issue with duplicate names again) but one or both of these 1817 Williams may be the Williams who died in the early 1840s (~25 years later).
+In 1817 there was no reference to Robert who was cited as the father of William of the 1844 Will (unless the ending for entry #110 is son Rob) and the only Johns in 1817 were in Bareneed (likely Salmon Cove).
+It is possible that the John and Robert who were the fathers references in the 1844 Will had died by 1817 or they may have lived elsewhere; for example, John father of William may have been John Sr. from Bareneed (Salmon Cove).

 Originally, in my Newell family of Bareneed tree (on Ancestry) I had William (1841 Will) as the father of my gg-grandfather Robert (b.
 1815) and John Andrews (1755-1805) as the father of William.
 However, after reviewing my DNA connections I have tentatively made William (c.
 1780-1841) a child of Henry (1755-1811).
-Doing this gives a better fit to the DNA matches (some other Ancestry trees identify William’s father as a Robert Andrews but I could not find any solid evidence to support this).
+Doing this gives a better fit to the historical data and DNA matches.

 The only solid evidence we have for Henry is a record of his death published in the Royal Newfoundland Gazette in October, 1811: